AmethystBird/COMP3016-Lab-Tasks/Lab6/README.md

 ```

 ### Element Buffer Objects
 The indices array still needs to be bound to a buffer.
-The name of the buffer that takes indices as input is known as an element buffer object (EBO).
+The name of the object that takes indices as input is known as an element buffer object (EBO).
 When binding our indices to an EBO, we do still need to bind our vertices to a VBO as well.
-When doing this, we bind to the ```GL_ELEMENT_ARRAY_BUFFER``` as opposed to the ```GL_ARRAY_BUFFER```.
-However, since the indices themselves are not drawn, they do not need to be assigned to a vertex attribute array.
+To bind to an EBO, we have to access the ```GL_ELEMENT_ARRAY_BUFFER``` as opposed to the ```GL_ARRAY_BUFFER```.

+Notably, indices themselves are not drawn, since they only direct the drawing order.
+For this reason, they do not need to be assigned to a vertex attribute array.
 Therefore, we still only need to assign one vertex attribute array for our vertices:

 **CPP**
 ```c++